Oliver-makes-code/Quick-Noise/README.md

 # Disclaimer

 Very early work in progress!
-Only perlin is currently implemented.
+Only perlin is completed, but even that is still being ported over from C++.
 Feel free to add to or improve on the library!